-It is the responsibility of the Foundation Staff to ensure that he/she is not in conflict with any law or Foundation policy.
+It is the responsibility of the Foundation Personnel to ensure that he/she is not in conflict with any law or Foundation policy.
 The Compliance Committee is responsible for dealing with alleged violations.
 Ignorance of the policies and/or laws is not a valid reason for violation of this Policy Statement.
 If Foundation Personnel is unsure about any aspect of a transaction, whether for the Foundation or for himself/herself, it is his/her responsibility to ask a member of the Compliance Committee for advice.
 If the employee is still uncertain, he/she should not enter into the transaction.
 To ensure compliance with the Policy Statement, the Foundation reserves the right to request information regarding the investment activity and personal trades of Foundation Personnel.
-The Foundation further reserves the right to impose restrictions on Foundation Staff's right to make investments in a broad range of investment vehicles.
+The Foundation further reserves the right to impose restrictions on Foundation Personnel’s right to make investments in a broad range of investment vehicles.

 Compliance with Governing Laws and Regulations